NVIDIA/Megatron-LM/examples/inference/README.md

     * The active requests are passed into  **generate_all_output_tokens_static_batch()** of the text generation controller .
     * This function uses the [model_inference_wrappers](../../megatron/core/inference/inference_model_wrappers/abstract_model_inference_wrapper.py) **prep_model_for_inference()** , and then runs an auto regressive loop
     * In the auto regressive loop the inference wrappers **get_batch_for_context_window()** is called to get the required input, which is passed into the **run_one_forward_step()** method, which takes care of calling the appropriate (PP, TP) model forward methods to get the output logits
-    * The output logits are synchornized across all ranks for PP Models
+    * The output logits are synchronized across all ranks for PP Models
-    * The text generation controller then samples from these logits and obtains the log probabilities based on the common inference parameters.
+    * The text generation controller obtains the log probabilities and samples tokens based on the common inference parameters.
-    * The input prompt tokens are updated with the results a
+    * The sampled tokens are then appended to the input prompt tokens for the next iteration
     * The **update_generation_status()** of the text generation controller is called to check which of the prompts have completed generating , what the generation lengths are etc.
     * Finally after the inference loop, the result is detokenized and stored back into the inference requests.
 The status of these requests are marked as completed.
     * We then use the schedulers **update_requests_pool()** to update the requests pools. (i.e) Completed requests are put into the completed request pool and the waiting requests are added into the active request pool